Ex-police chief, 5 others charged in Capitol riot conspiracy - WTMJ

 “From what I can tell in the indictment, my client is not accused of committing any violence,” Essayli said.
 “He did not enter the actual Capitol building, so we’re very troubled with the nature and the extent of the charges that are brought.”

-Authorities said that later in December, another defendant, Russell Taylor, posted in a Telegram chat in response to a question about when to be at the Capitol on Jan.
-6, “I personally want to be on the front steps and be one of the first ones to breach the doors!”
+Authorities say communications show how the men coordinated their travel to Washington and efforts to block the peaceful transition of power.
+In late December, one of the men, Russell Taylor, posted in a Telegram chat in response to a question about when to be at the Capitol on Jan.
+6: “I personally want to be on the front steps and be one of the first ones to breach the doors!”

-On Jan.
-1, the six men joined a Telegram chat called “The California Patriots-DC Brigade” along with more than 30 other people to coordinate ahead of the riot, authorities said.
+The six men joined a Telegram chat called “The California Patriots-DC Brigade” along with more than 30 other people ahead of the riot, authorities said.
 Taylor wrote that the chat was being used to “organize a group of fighters to have each other’s backs” and asked them to identify if they had any pervious law enforcement or military experience or “special skills relevant to our endeavors.”

-Days before the riot, Hostetter warned in a post on the American Phoenix Project’s Instagram account that “things are going to come a head in the U.S. in the next several days.”
+Days before the Capitol breach, Hostetter warned in a post on the American Phoenix Project’s Instagram account that “things are going to come a head in the U.S. in the next several days.”

+Four of the men — Erik Scott Warner, Felipe Antonio “Tony” Martinez, Derek Kinnison and Ronald Mele— drove across the country together from California to D.C.

+The night before the Capitol breach, Taylor sent a photo in a chat that showed gear, including two hatchets, a walkie-talkie-radio, a stun baton and a knife, authorities said.
+In the caption, Taylor wrote, “Now getting ready for tomorrow.”

-On Jan.
-6, Taylor and Hostetter were part of the group trying to push through a line of officers on the West Terrace, authorities say.
-As they moved toward the building, Hostetter declared that “the people have taken back their house” while Taylor urged the rioters inside, authorities said.
+As the mob swarmed the Capitol on Jan.
+6, Taylor — who authorities say was carrying a knife in a pocket — and Hostetter were part of the group trying to push through a line of officers on the lower West Terrace, authorities say.
+When they got to the upper West Terrace, Hostetter declared that “the people have taken back their house” while Taylor yelled to the rioters, “Inside!”

+That night, Taylor boasted in messages about storming the Capitol but said he didn’t go inside because he had weapons, authorities said.
+Someone asked Taylor what happens next and he responded, “Insurrection!”

-Messages were left for the attorneys listed on the court’s website for three other defendants: Erik Scott Warner, Derek Kinnison and Ronald Mele.
+Messages were left for the attorneys listed on the court’s website for Warner, Kinnison and Mele.
 One of the lawyers, David Kaloyanides, said he did not believe he would be handling Kinnison’s case.

 Associated Press reporter Amy Taxin contributed to this report from Orange County, California.